-CAI’s application management solutions deliver the possible for Delaware
+CAI’s application management solutions deliver the possible for a state agency

-The state turned to CAI to help it build the Delaware Treatment and Referral Network (DTRN), a platform that can identify, unify, and track all behavioral health treatment and support resources across the state.
-The goals were to foster collaboration among mental health, substance abuse, and medical providers and improve care.
+The state turned to CAI to help it build a Treatment and Referral Network (TRN), a platform that can identify, unify, and track all behavioral health treatment and support resources across the state.
+The goals were to foster collaboration among mental health, substance abuse, and medical providers, and improve the quality of care.

-CAI provides ongoing vendor management, continuous enhancements, and DTRN helpdesk support to more than 100 participating locations.
-It also facilitates quarterly user group meetings with the 64 participating providers and creates and distributes a quarterly DTRN newsletter.
+CAI provides ongoing vendor management, continuous enhancements, and TRN helpdesk support to more than 100 participating locations.
+It also facilitates quarterly user group meetings with the 64 participating providers and creates and distributes a quarterly TRN newsletter.

-In the first year of operation, the DTRN made 19,357 behavioral health and substance abuse referrals.
+In the first year of operation, the TRN made 19,357 behavioral health and substance abuse referrals.
 Today, it works with 111 participating locations and handles approximately 2,000 referrals a month.